reard96/bi-tool-test-pg/README.md

 # Business Intelligence Tool Test

 ## Context
+Skip to the [Dataset](#Dataset) section if you are only interested in running your own sample tests.

 ### Our current process
 currently running a Postgresql database, most of the analytics is done by: